-The German army prided itself as being a modern mechanized army.
-The speed and ferocity of the Blitzkreig was based on a heavily motorized assault force.
-The reality was that even at the beginning of the war the army was largely horse mounted.
-As the war progressed even fewer motor vehicles took the field and the soldiers relied on increasing numbers of horses and horse drawn vehicles.
-By the end of the war the 353rd had lost most of hits vehicles as demostrated in the interrogation reports from captured members of the unit during Operation Cobra.
-Late in the war the use of cavalry in combat was no longer a significant thing however in their role as a means of transportation horses remained comonplace with the German Military.
+The German army prided itself on being a modern mechanized army.
+The speed and ferocity of the Blitzkrieg were based on a heavily motorized assault force.
+The reality was that even at the beginning of the war the army was largely horse-mounted.
+As the war progressed even fewer motor vehicles took the field and the soldiers relied on increasing numbers of horses and horse-drawn vehicles.
+By the end of the war, the 353rd had lost most of its vehicles as demonstrated in the interrogation reports from captured members of the unit during Operation Cobra.
+Late in the war, the use of cavalry in combat was no longer a significant thing however in their role as a means of transportation horses remained commonplace in the German Military.

 These photographs were taken from a number of online sources and auction sites.
 They are presented here for educational purposes.